-Ingram, also written as Inghram and Ingraham, was originally Ingelram, a Norman-French personal name.”
+Ingram, also written as Inghram and Ingraham, was originally Ingelram, a Norman-French personal name.”3

-It is said that James probably settled on Loup Creek/Loop Creek about the same time as James KINCAID (1792-1852), brother of Margaret, or soon after.
-The place he selected was at the mouth of a branch three miles farther up Loup Creek/Loop Creek than Kincaid’s cabin.
+It is said that James probably settled on Loup Creek (also seen as Loop Creek) at about the same time as James KINCAID (1792-1852), brother of Margaret, or soon after.
+The place he selected was at the mouth of a branch three miles farther up Loup Creek than Kincaid’s cabin.
 The branch is now called Ingram Branch.
 The 120-acre tract, including Ingram’s improvement, was patented by his sons, Robert and Matthew, in 1843, several years after the settlement.
 The move may have been in the 1820s.
 Ingram Branch become part of Fayette County in 1831 when the county was formed.
-At the time of the 1830 census it was most likely part of Kanawha County as the family was on the census of that county.
+At the time of the 1830 census, it was most likely part of Kanawha County as the family was on the census of that county.

 First Ingram Child Married in 1829?

-During this period of time James INGRAM and his family were the only family of this name in the area of Greenbrier, Kanawha, Monroe and Nicholas counties.
-I have not done a complete study of all Ingram, Ingrum, Inghram, Ingharam in the early censuses of Virginia.
+During this period of time, James INGRAM and his family were the only family of this name in the area of Greenbrier, Kanawha, Monroe, and Nicholas counties.
+I have not done a complete study of all Ingram, Ingrum, Inghram, and Ingharam in the early censuses of Virginia.
 There were Inghram and Ingharam individuals in Lewis, Wood, Tyler, and Ohio counties.
 Lewis and Wood bordered on Kanawha County in 1829 (see Interactive Map of West Virginia County Formation History).